plotnik14/platformer-xyz/README.md

-# platformer-xyz
+# Pirate Adventure

-Unity project for XYZ School
+2D platformer about a pirate that is looking a treasure.
+The game is a final work of Unity course of XYZ school.